- Kids with anger issues

 Acknowledge

-Acknowledge their anger and name their strong emotions.
+Acknowledge their anger and name their intense emotions.

 There is no need to agree or approve of their feelings.
-Simply describe it without adding any judgment or defending yourself.
+Describe it without adding any judgment or defending yourself.

 “I can see that you are very angry.
 It feels so unfair.”